SharePoint/sp-dev-docs/docs/solution-guidance/portal-data-aggregation.md

 	- Custom controls:
 		- Use custom, client-side JavaScript display controls that utilize the REST Search API.
 		- Return the minimal rows and columns needed.
-		- Be sure to leverage the Client-Side Data Access Layer Framework to cache the responses.
+		- Leverage the Client-Side Data Access Layer Framework to cache the responses.

 For more information about the Client-Side Data Access Layer, see [Performance guidance for SharePoint Online portals](portal-performance.md#client-side-data-access-layer-dal-framework).